edamame-course/docs/drafts/2014-08-14-qiime2_tutorial.md

 Our "clean" dataset has 19 samples and 858 OTUs defined at 97% sequence identity.

-There is a [recent paper](http://www.ploscompbiol.org/article/info%3Adoi%2F10.1371%2Fjournal.pcbi.1003531) that suggests that even subsampling is not necessarily, but it is contentious.
+There is a [recent paper](http://www.ploscompbiol.org/article/info%3Adoi%2F10.1371%2Fjournal.pcbi.1003531) that suggests that even subsampling is not necessary, but this is very actively debated.

 ###3.3 Calculating alpha (within-sample) diversity
 Navigate back into the QIIMETutorial directory, and make a new directory for alpha diversity results.